• Skip to primary navigation

 • Desserts & special occasion

-• About us
+• About the App

 Anzac biscuits

-On ANZAC day, there is the dawn service, the parade, and of course, these great biscuits.
 Anzac biscuits (cookies for our North American friends) are so named as allegedly they were good biscuits for wives and girlfriends to send to their loved ones in the Australian and New Zealand Army Corps at war.
 Because they were baked without the use of eggs, it was said that they did not spoil and would make the long journey intact.

 This is one of my favourite recipes, and often requested by the kids.
 I like to make large biscuits/cookies that are still a little soft in the centre, but they are equally delicious when they are crisp.